Social Security Disability

 A Social Security lawyer can help to determine the benefits for which you are eligible, as well as whether or not you will be considered disabled according to Social Security rules and regulations.
 A lawyer's thorough understanding of Social Security laws and the entitlement process helps him/her to obtain your benefits.
 At Iannella & Mummolo, we have a 95% success rate in obtaining benefits for disabled clients.

 Individuals who seek benefits on their own often do not provide the Social Security Administration with sufficient information.
 Therefore, we will help you organize the paperwork required by the Social Security Administration in a timely and thorough manner.
 Our office will arrange all of the information that the Social Security Administration needs to rule on your claim.
 Furthermore, if necessary, we will work directly with your medical doctors and arrange for additional medical exams and/or vocational evaluations.
 We will obtain copies of your records and request individual reports that address your functional limitations and disabilities.
-Dealing with the Social Security Administration can be frustrating; our attorneys will speak on your behalf and give the Social Security Administration the information it needs.
+Dealing with the Social Security Administration can be frustrating; participating, independent attorneys in our network will speak on your behalf and give the Social Security Administration the information it needs.

 If your claim is denied on reconsideration, we will request a hearing before an administrative law judge on your behalf.
 Next, we will prepare your case for the hearing.
 At your hearing, our experienced trial lawyers will represent you, present evidence on your behalf, and question any expert witnesses called to testify.